MicroBlocksCN/smallvm/misc/SERIAL_PROTOCOL.md

 ### Get Variable Value (OpCode: 0x07)

-Request the value for the variable given by the ID field.
+As a short message, request the value for the variable given by the ID field.
+As a long message, request the value for the variable with the name given in the body.

 The value is sent to the IDE with the Variable Value message.

 ### Set Variable Value (OpCode: 0x08; long message)